Qumulo/file_transfer_tool/README.md

     MAIL_PASSWORD = os.environ.get('MAIL_PASSWORD') or 'abc123'
 ```

+*NOTE* Don't forget to `source` your shell script, restart a new session or otherwise pick up settings
+such as `FTT_CLUSTER_FOLDER` after you change them; Typically you'll need to restart the application
+after making any config changes.

 ### 5. Create local Sql database for users and logging
 FTT uses SqLite and [Flask-Migrate](https://flask-migrate.readthedocs.org/en/latest/) to store user sessions, user names and upload activity.
 You'll need to